GenoMixer/shinyMeth/README.md

 # meth450K
-An analysis pipelines for Illumina's Infinium HumanMethylation450 BeadChip (450K) data
+meth450K is an analysis pipelines for Illumina's Infinium HumanMethylation450 BeadChip (450K) data